Guide to Gemini Enterprise: features, pricing, and implementation

 Gemini Enterprise isn’t one single product but a system made up of five main parts.
 This structure provides the foundation for its abilities, from the AI models that power it to the tools that let users build their own solutions and the systems that keep everything secure and under control.

-Advanced intelligence with Gemini 2.5 models
+Advanced intelligence (Gemini 2.5 models)

 At the heart of the platform are Google’s most advanced AI models, including Gemini 2.5 Pro and Gemini 2.5 Flash.
 These models provide the basic intelligence for everything Gemini Enterprise does, from understanding what users ask for to carrying out complex, multi-step workflows.

-Pre-built Google agents
+Pre-built “made by Google” agents

 To provide value right away, Gemini Enterprise comes with a set of ready-to-use agents built by Google for common business tasks.
 Key agents include: